Deadpan: Examples

 The English music hall comedian T. W. Barrett, working in the 1880s and 1890s, is credited with being the first to perform in a deadpan manner, standing completely still and without a smile.

 Early in his vaudeville days, Buster Keaton developed his deadpan expression.
 Keaton realized that audiences responded better to his stony expression than when he smiled, and he carried this style into his silent film career.
 The 1928 Vitaphone short film The Beau Brummels, with vaudeville comics Al Shaw and Sam Lee, was performed entirely in deadpan.
 The 1980 film Airplane! was performed almost entirely in deadpan; it helped relaunch the career of one of its supporting actors, Leslie Nielsen, who transformed into a prolific deadpan comic after the film.
 Actor and comedian Bill Murray is known for his deadpan delivery.

-Many popular American sitcoms use deadpan expressions to deliver dry humour, including Curb Your Enthusiasm, Arrested Development, and My Name Is Earl.
-More recent examples are Andre Braugher as Captain Raymond Holt from the TV show Brooklyn Nine-Nine, Matthew Perry as Chandler Bing in Friends, Nick Offerman as Ron Swanson and Aubrey Plaza as April Ludgate in Parks and Recreation, Jennette McCurdy as Sam Puckett in iCarly, and Louis C.K. in Louie.
+Several American television comedies have emphasized deadpan deliveries of dry humour, including Bob Newhart in The Bob Newhart Show, and much of the casts in Curb Your Enthusiasm, Arrested Development, and My Name Is Earl.
+Other examples include recent examples are Andre Braugher as Captain Raymond Holt from the TV show Brooklyn Nine-Nine, Matthew Perry as Chandler Bing in Friends, Nick Offerman as Ron Swanson and Aubrey Plaza as April Ludgate in Parks and Recreation, Jennette McCurdy as Sam Puckett in iCarly, and Louis C.K. in Louie.
 Another example is the comedy of Steven Wright.

 Deadpan delivery runs throughout British humour.
 In television sitcoms, John Cleese as Basil Fawlty in Fawlty Towers and Rowan Atkinson as Edmund Blackadder in Blackadder are both frustrated figures who display little facial expression in their put-downs.
 Atkinson also plays authority figures (especially priests) while speaking absurd lines with a deadpan delivery.
 Monty Python include it in their work, such as "The Ministry of Silly Walks" sketch.
 For his deadpan delivery Peter Sellers received a BAFTA for Best Actor for I'm All Right Jack (1959).
 A leading figure of the British satire boom of the 1960s, Peter Cook delivered deadpan monologues in his double act with Dudley Moore.
 In his various roles Ricky Gervais often draws humour from an exasperated sigh.
 While in his various guises such as Ali G and Borat, the comedian Sacha Baron Cohen interacts with unsuspecting subjects not realising they have been set up for self-revealing ridicule; on this The Observer states, "his career has been built on winding people up, while keeping a deadpan face."

 Deadpan delivery is a particular staple of New Zealand comedy, with Flight of the Conchords being the best-known example internationally.

 Dry humour is often confused with highbrow or egghead humour, because the humour in dry humour does not exist in the words or delivery.
 Instead, the listener must look for humour in the contradiction between words, delivery and context.
 Failure to include the context or to identify the contradiction results in the listener finding the dry humour unfunny.
 However, the term "deadpan" itself actually refers only to the method of delivery.